Haufe-Lexware/wicked.portal-test/README.md

   +-- wicked.portal-kong-adapter
 ```

+This is the default if you are using the `checkout.sh` from the [wicked.portal-tools](https://github.com/apim-haufe-io/wicked.portal-tools) repository.
+There you will find `checkout.sh` in the `development` subfolder (**IMPORTANT**: Until wicked 1.0.0, you must check out the `wicked_1_0` branch to get the full set of development tooling).

 #### Docker

 You will need to have a docker host available by simply invoking `docker`.
 Additionally, the test suite makes use of `docker-compose`, so that needs to be installed as well.